 Actually boarding a plane is when there’s more risk – but not much (less than 1 out of 12 chance they’ll say something, based on my experience).

 From 2004 through 2018, I have flown 90 different airline flights, all while barefoot.
 Those were on 13 different airlines, and through 31 different airports.
-Of those 90 flights, I have been told I could not board without shoes on only seven times.
+Of those 90 flights, I have been told I could not board without shoes on only seven times (less than 8% of all boardings).
 And of those seven times, I actually did put on shoes (flip-flops) to walk aboard only four times.
 The other three, I either put on my flip-flops briefly but removed them when I was out of sight of the employee making that demand, or said “OK” and kept walking and never put them on.
 The four times I put on shoes to board, I immediately removed them when I was in my seat and never put them on again for that flight.